salvi9/AdventureWorks-PBI-Project/README.md

 The dataset was supplied with the [Maven Analytics Power BI Desktop course](https://mavenanalytics.io/course/microsoft-power-bi-desktop).
 This data was derived from the [AdventureWorks sample databases](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure) available from Microsoft.

-The customer base is spread across 6 countries on 3 continents: Australia, Canada, France, Germany, United Kingdom and United States.
+The customer base is spread across 6 countries: Australia, Canada, France, Germany, United Kingdom and United States.
 Sales and return data is available for the period between 01/01/2020 and 30/06/2022.
 Customer profiles include date of birth, annual income, education level, number of children, occupation and homeowner status.

 <img alt="AdventureWorks Executive Dashboard" src="screenshots/exec_dashboard.gif">